joergsimon/SDCND-Term1-TrafficSign/report.md

 [2]<a name="Sermanet2011"></a> Pierre Sermanet and Yann LeCun 2011, Traffic sign recognition with multi-scale Convolutional Networks, The 2011 International Joint Conference on Neural Networks (IJCNN)

 [3]<a name="Kingma2015"></a> Diederik P. Kingma and Jimmy Lei Ba 2015, ADAM: A METHOD FOR STOCHASTIC OPTIMIZATION, 3rd International Conference for Learning Representations, San Diego, 2015 (ICLR)

+[4]<a name="Ioffe2015"></a> Sergey Ioffe and Christian Szegedy 2015, Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift

+[5]<a name="Srivastava2014"></a> Srivastava et al. 2014, Dropout: a simple way to prevent neural networks from overfitting, The Journal of Machine Learning Research Vol 15 Issue 1

+[6]<a name="Szegedy2015"></a> Szegedy et al. 2015, Going Deeper with Convolutions, in ILSVRC 2014